 CrisprRNN operates on 23-nucleotide-long RNA sequences, where each nucleotide is one-hot-encoded in a 4-element vector.
 The data pre-processing script available on GitHub reads as input a csv file (filename can be specified in Python notebook), which includes at minimum columns labeled “sequence” and “effect”.
 It then one-hot encodes a nucleotide at each position; processes the “effect” depending on the mode specified; and splits the dataset into training, validation, and testing sets according to the indicated proportions.
 For Regression, the effect is normalized to continuous values on a scale of 0 to 1; for Classification, it is recoded into 21 class labels.
 The output of the data pre-processing is a set of files in the pickle format that serve as input to CrispRNN.

-The initial data used for training and testing the model are sequences contributed to the GenomeCRISPR database by Meyers et al5.
+The initial data used for training and testing the model are sequences contributed to the GenomeCRISPR database6 by Meyers et al5.
 The effect value was standardized as part of submission to GenomeCRISPR.
 CrisprRNN expects the effect in input files in the same format, as a value between -10 and 10.

-The full dataset is available at GenomeCRISPR.
+The full dataset is available at GenomeCRISPR6.
 The data from Meyers et al. can be retrieved by filtering the full database for PubMed ID 29083409.
 A second file was used for secondary testing (see Results).
 Two smaller sample input files available with CrisprRNN can be pre-processed for further analysis.
 Note that training the model on a small sample file may result in overfitting.
 For convenience, a model trained on the large dataset is made available.

 2.2.
 CrispRNN design: Regression, Classification modes